 This error is common with many early GM trucks, the problem is with the stepper motor, the small device which controls the needles.
-GM replaced these older units with a more robust longer life unit.
+GM replaced these older units with a more robust longer life unit in later models.
 The repair process is to remove the front face of the dash, then remove the 4 bolts that secure the speedometer, then take off the covers and needles and desolder the bad components and resolder the updated x27-167 stepper motors.
 Do NOT get the ones in the black plastic case, only use the white case items that look like the image below.
-Also, please do NOT repair the board yourself if you are not familiar with soldering, it is very easy to damage the board and when you do it may or may not be salvageable.
+Also, please do NOT replace the steppers yourself if you are not familiar with soldering, it is very easy to damage the board and when you do it may or may not be salvageable.

 I have a few tips on the removal process…….